yegappan/grep/README.md

 Plugin to integrate various grep like search tools with Vim.

-The grep plugin integrates grep like utilities (grep, fgrep, egrep, agrep, findstr, silver searcher (ag), ripgrep, ack, git grep, sift and platinum searcher) with Vim and allows you to search for a pattern in one or more files and jump to them.
+The grep plugin integrates grep like utilities (grep, fgrep, egrep, agrep, findstr, silver searcher (ag), ripgrep, ack, git grep, sift, platinum searcher and universal code grep) with Vim and allows you to search for a pattern in one or more files and jump to them.

 In Vim version 8.0 and above, the search command is run asynchronously in the background and the results are added to a quickfix list.